krzychu12350/krzychu12350/README.md

 ## About me
 - :book: I'm computer science student at University of Rzeszow
 - 👀 I'm interested in creating web applications and cybersecurity
-- :muscle: I'm currently learning Symphony, Laravel and Vue.js
+- :muscle: I'm currently learning Symfony, Laravel and Vue.js
 - 📫 How to reach me **krzysztofkaras98@gmail.com**

 ## I have experience in working with